Building with Open AI

 )

-# host and port of the RAG app
+# Step 7: Define host and port for the REST server

 pathway_host: str = "0.0.0.0"